yoenoo/kernel_bench_stuff/README.md

     Optimize whole model architectures from HuggngFace

 For this benchmark, we care whether if a solution
-- compiles: generated torch code was able to load the inline embedded CUDA Kernel and build the kernel
+- **compiles**: generated torch code was able to load the inline embedded CUDA Kernel and build the kernel
-- is correct: check against reference torch operators n_correctness times on randomized inputs
+- **is correct**: check against reference torch operators n_correctness times on randomized inputs
-- is fast: compare against reference torch operators n_trial times for both eager mode and torch.compile execution
+- **is fast**: compare against reference torch operators n_trial times for both eager mode and torch.compile execution

 ## 🔍 Directory Structure
 We organize the repo into the following structure: